How to Sell a House During a Divorce: Your Step-by-Step Guide

 Although the CMA is a widely used and highly respected tool for pricing homes, it still might leave too much room for disagreement during a contentious divorce.

-In that case, a home appraisal comes into play prior to listing the home.
-However, you’ll have to pay between $300-$500 to get a pre-listing appraisal.
-Whatever method you choose to price the home, avoid the biggest mistake of overpricing your home, which can deter buyers from even booking a showing and cause your house to linger on the market.
+In that case, a home appraisal comes into play before listing the home.
+However, you’ll have to pay between $300 to $500 to get a pre-listing appraisal.
+No matter how you decide to price your home, steer clear of the biggest blunder: overpricing.
+This can scare off potential buyers and make your house sit idle on the market.

-According to Realtor Magazine, one of the top four questions that your agent is likely to receive during an open house or showing is “Why is the seller moving?”
+One of the top questions that your agent is likely to receive during an open house or showing is “Why is the seller moving?”

 If you don’t want your agent to share details about your split, you can ask them to say something generic like: “They are moving on to a property that better fits their family’s needs.”